astronomer/docs/astro/deployment-settings.md

 ### Enable high availability

 By default, the Pods running your Deployment's Airflow components are distributed across multiple nodes.
-When you enable high availability, your Deployment runs two instances of [PgBouncer](https://www.pgbouncer.org/) and two instances of its scheduler across different nodes.
-This ensures that your DAGs can continue to run if there's an issue with one of your Airflow components in a specific node.
-Note that PGBouncer Pods are guaranteed to run across multiple availability zones, but scheduler Pods are not.
+When you enable high availability, your Deployment runs two instances of [PgBouncer](https://www.pgbouncer.org/) and two instances of Airflow scheduler across different nodes and availability zones.
+This ensures that your DAGs can continue to run if there's an issue with one of your Airflow components in a specific node or availability zone.

 Because this setting results in more resource usage, it can increase the cost of your Deployment.
 See [Pricing](https://astronomer.io/pricing).